When is the Ballon d’Or and who is on the 2022 shortlists?

 When is the Ballon d’Or?

 The Ballon d’Or 2022 ceremony will take place on Monday 17 October.
-The time of the event will be confirmed closer to day, but it will be held at the Theatre du Chatelet in Paris, France.
+It will begin at 7:30pm BST at the Theatre du Chatelet in Paris, France.

 How can I watch it?